Miles-Hansen-BSU/hello-world/README.md

 # hello-world
-This is the read me, it's here as a demo for this repository
+This is the README, it's here as a demo for this repository

+Updated README for the branch